San Juan, Puerto Rico

 Tom Barton, Ph.D.

-Tom Barton grew up in the gulf coast of Texas the son of teachers (not chemistry!).
+Tom Barton grew up in the gulf coast of Texas the son of teachers.
 He graduated in 1962 with a B.S. in Chemistry from Lamar University (Beaumont).
 He received his Ph.D. in organic chemistry at the University of Florida in 1967 and worked as an NIH postdoctoral fellow at The Ohio State University before joining the Iowa State faculty in that same year.
 Not being accustomed to cold weather his plan was to get tenure, get an international reputation and get out.
 He’s still there after 45, years although retired since May of 2012, now holding the position of Distinguished Professor Emeritus.

 In 1988, he became Director of the Ames Laboratory (U. S. Department of Energy), where in addition to chemical research he experienced the worlds of condensed-matter physics, metallurgical science and a variety of other material sciences.
 In 1998, he was appointed Director of Iowa State University’s Institute of Physical Research & Technology, where he directed a consortium of university research centers composed of a broad spectrum of engineering and physical sciences with a focus on industrial interaction uncommon in a university setting.
 He served one year as interim director of the Iowa Energy Center which funds and manages projects of energy efficiency and renewable energy.

 Professor Barton has been a National Academy of Sciences exchange scientist in the Soviet Union, a NATO exchange scientist in France, a JSPS lecturer in Japan, and a professor d'echange at the University de Montpellier.
 In 1981, he was appointed to the editorial board of the new ACS journal, Organometallics.
 Professor Barton was selected as the recipient of the Frederic Stanley Kipping Award in Organosilicon Chemistry in 1982; in 1983 was honored to be the second recipient of the Iowa Governor's Science Teaching Medal; and in 1989 received an award for Outstanding Scientific Accomplishment in Materials Chemistry (DOE Materials Sciences Research Competition).
 He was the recipient of the American Chemical Society's 1995 Midwest Award.
 In 2003 he was named the Federal Laboratory Consortium’s Laboratory Director of the Year for Technology Transfer.
 In 2012, he was elected to the Presidential succession of the American Chemical Society.
-He will serve as President-Elect in 2013, President in 2014, and Immediate Past President in 2015.
+He has served as President-Elect in 2013, President in 2014, and Immediate Past President in 2015.

 Christopher W. Jones, Ph.D.